zJaaal/Music-Sorter/README.md

 # Using

 After initializing the program, Copy and Paste the Root Directory where your music is.
-It will only read Music on that directory, that means, if you have music on subfolders, those will not be sorted.